Archive for the ‘Living with MS’ Category.

 “I don’t think I’ll live a long life.”

-I knew if I talked to her about it then I would become too assertive about how wrong I thought the statement was and that she had no right to think that way.
-(Actually, she has the right to think any way she wishes … and usually does … even if when I don’t like it!)
+I knew if I talked to her about it then, I would become too assertive about how wrong I thought the statement was and that she had no right to think that way.
+(Actually, she has the right to think any way she wishes … and usually does … even if I don’t like it!)

 I knew, though, I wouldn’t be able to listen to what she was really saying.
 So, a week later, yesterday morning, I asked her about her comment.